buddydev/bp-featured-members/readme.txt

 For more screenshots, Please see [BuddyPress Featured Members Plugin](https://buddydev.com/plugins/bp-featured-members/) page.

 == Changelog ==

+= 1.0.6 =
+* Renaming localization file to make it work with wp.org translation.

+= 1.0.6 =
+* sanitization

 = 1.0.5 =
 * Rename size attribute to avatar size so that more understandable